|rbert Spencer's Evolutionary

 “In other words, for those who view the relationship between agriculture and population in essentially Malthusian perspective there is at any given time in any given community a warranted rate of population increase with which the actual growth of population tends to conform” (Boserup 1965, 11).

 This warranted increase is, of course, the increase in the supply of food.
 What is the interrelationship between population growth and food supply?
-Can look at how changes in food production affect population growth.
+You can look at how changes in food production affect population growth.
 Or, you can look at how population change affects agriculture.
-Boserup approaches the problem from the opposite direction.
-She sets out to demonstrate that the primary stimulus to agricultural development and productivity is population growth.
+Boserup sets out to demonstrate that the primary stimulus to agricultural development and productivity is population growth.
 In other words, agricultural development is caused by previous growth in population rather than the other way around.

 ¨ Annual cropping

 Forrest-fallow: Plots of land are cleared in the forest and planted for a year or two.
 The land is then left fallow in order for the forest to regenerate, from 20-25 years.
 Bush-fallow: The fallow period is only six to ten years in which time the land is covered in bush and small trees.
 Short-fallow: A system in which the fallow is one or two years.
 In the fallow period the land is invaded by wild grasses.
 Annual cropping: The land is left uncultivated for only several months between harvest and planting.
 Within this group Boserup also includes crop rotation systems.
 Multi-cropping: Occurs when the same plot of land bears two or more crops every year; in such a system there is no real fallow period.

 Boserup does not mean for the land-use typology to be a classification only; rather, it is meant to broadly characterize the main stages of the evolution of agriculture from prehistoric times to the present.
 Once you use “frequency of cropping” as your measure of intensification, theories of the economic development of agriculture can be directly linked with changes in local landscape, flora, and fauna.